INSAT-2D

 INSAT-2D was an Indian communications satellite.
 Launched on 4 June 1997, and similar to INSAT-2C, INSAT-2D went out of order on October 4, 1997, because of a power inconsistency problem and was later replaced by INSAT-2DT, an in-orbit satellite which was previously known as ARABSAT-1C.
 The main aim of the satellite was improved communication.
 In the INSAT-2 (Indian National Satellite System) series, INSAT-2D was the fourth consecutive communication satellite.
 The satellite was launched using an Ariane 4 rocket from French Guiana.

 The satellite was placed into geostationary orbit at an inclination of 93.5 degrees east.
 INSAT-2D's lift-off mass was 2079 kg with propellants of which 995 kg were the dry weight.
 The satellite was expected to have a nominal lifespan of around 7–9 years.
+But it became inoperable just four months later on 4 October 1997, due to a power bus anomaly and associated problems, most likely a short circuit.
 The onboard power of the satellite was estimated to be 1,650 watts.

 Insat-2D, imaged at Northolt Branch Observatories, satellite can be seen as a bright spot passing by fast.
 BepiColombo satellite of JAXA can also be seen as a dot moving slowly across the screen.

 Its communication payload consisted of 16C-band transponders (extended C-band, for fixed-satellite service), two high-power C-band transponders (for broadcasting-satellite service, BSS), one S-band transponder (for BSS), one C/S-band mobile communication transponder, and three K_{u}-band transponders.